 City Holiday Schedule

-The Centerville Arts Commission is pleased to host a landscape photography exhibit, “Light on the Landscape” by Ronald G. Levi in the Art Gallery at the Centerville Police Department for December 2017.
-The Centerville Police Headquarters are located at 155 W. Spring Valley Road in Centerville.
+The Centerville Arts Commission is pleased to host an exhibit by Kathy Gross in the Art Gallery at the Centerville Police Department for January 2018.
+The Police Headquarters are located at 155 W. Spring Valley Road in Centerville.
 The exhibit may be viewed anytime, day or night.
-The exhibit may be viewed anytime, day or night. pdf Click here for the press release.
-(115 KB)
+Kathy Gross is also the featured artist for 2018’s Art at the Trace to be held Saturday, February 24, 2018 at The Golf Club at Yankee Trace, 10000 Yankee Street and is sponsored by the Centerville Arts Commission.
+Tickets for the event are $15.00 in advance and $20.00 at the door.

 2018 Montgomery County dog licenses are on sale December 1, 2017 through January 31, 2018